Foreign Influencers Push False Flag Conspiracy Theories Following Bondi Hanukkah Terror Attack

 International Network Drives Disinformation Campaign

-American-based extremist influencers Jake Shields and Sneako, both known for promoting antisemitic content, also amplified the false flag narratives, demonstrating coordination between foreign accounts and domestic extremist voices.
+American-based extremist influencers Jake Shields and Sneako, both known for promoting antisemitic content, also amplified the false flag narratives, demonstrating potential coordination between foreign accounts and domestic extremist voices.

 As Jewish Onliner previously reported, AdameMedia and Jake Shields were among the top promoters of conspiracy theories falsely linking Israel to Charlie Kirk’s death.